IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 #### Procedure
 The detailed procedure for the lab can be found [here](https://monroews.github.io/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.html#procedures)

-We
 [For your description of exactly what you did it would be best to add the details of what the actual masses and volumes were that you used.]: #
+Following the lab procedure, we ran 6 different reactor experiments.

-Test 1: CMFR no baffles just a stirrer on high speed Reactor Volume = 0.00254 m3
+###### Test 1: CMFR with no baffles
+just a stirrer on high speed

+Reactor Volume = 0.00254 m3
-Red dye conc = 25.8 mg/L
+Red dye concentration = 25.8 mg/L
-volume of red dye = 765 microliters
+Volume of red dye = 765 microliters
 Flow rate =  380 ml/min
 (100 RPM)

+Mass of water remaining: 2537 g
 Bucket alone = 560g
 Bucket with water = 3097g

-Test 2: Two baffles with 2 holes of 7.74 mm diameter (taped)
+###### Test 2: Two baffles with 2 holes of 7.74 mm diameter (taped)

 - opposing sides of the reactor
 - funky data cut it at around 4:25 pm

 Reactor Volume = 0.00254 m3
-Red dye conc = 13 mg/L (from 100 g/L of red dye)
+Red dye concentration = 13 mg/L (from 100 g/L of red dye)
 volume of red dye =  400 microliters
 Flow rate = 380 mL/min